tv2/sisyfos-audio-controller/README.md

 sudo docker run --mount source=sisyfos-vol,target=/opt/sisyfos-audio-controller/storage -e loggerIp='0.0.0.0' -e loggerPort=9300 -e loggerFileLevel='error' --network="host" --restart always olzzon/sisyfos-audio-controller:develop
 ```
 Running Docker with Elastic Search:
-Set env vars: loggerIp=xx.xx.xx.xx and loggerPort=xxxx and loggerLevel='info' if you wish to log to logfile instead of kibana
+Set env vars: loggerIp=xx.xx.xx.xx and loggerPort=xxxx and loggerLevel='info'

+if you wish to log to logfile instead of kibana:
+Set env var: -e loggerFileLevel='info'
-(no args will default to: 0.0.0.0:9200 logger level='info')
+(no kibana args will default to: 0.0.0.0:9200 logger level='info')

 ### Install Local node host:
 (Be aware that a server reload will quit server and you need an external source to restart)